Hermann von Helmholtz Biography

-Birthday: August 31, 1821
+Birthday: August 31, 1821 (Virgo)

-Born in: Potsdam
+Born In: Potsdam

 Hermann von Helmholtz was a German physician and physicist, best known for his statement of the law of the conservation of energy.
 A highly versatile individual, he made notable contributions to several areas of modern science including physiology, psychology, electrodynamics, and chemical thermodynamics.
 In addition, he was also an esteemed philosopher known for his philosophy of science and ideas on the laws of nature and the science of aesthetics.
 Born as the son of a teacher, Helmholtz developed an early interest in natural sciences.
 He also inherited a love for philosophy from his father.
 The prominent philosopher Immanuel Hermann Fichte was known to the family, and he cast a lasting influence on the young boy.
 Helmholtz was intelligent and curious from an early age and displayed interest in several different fields.
 He studied medicine as a young man at the behest of his father and trained primarily in physiology.
 He worked as an army doctor for a few years before embarking on a teaching career as a professor.
 He began his research while serving as an army doctor, and continued with his relentless scientific research works throughout his career.
 He started out as a physician but went on to make significant contributions to several varied fields of science including physiology, optics, electrodynamics, mathematics, and meteorology.